byterubpay/byterub-site/_i18n/pt-br/resources/user-guides/multisig-messaging-system.md

     2: Send the tx for submission to alice: BM-2cUVEbbb3H6ojddYQziK3RafJ5GPcFQv7e
     Choice:

 As already mentioned elsewhere after the transaction is submitted to the network and processed you have to sync the wallets before you can do another transfer.
-Also note that regardless of any syncing needs it's a restriction of Monero multisig that you must do **strictly one transaction after the other**.
+Also note that regardless of any syncing needs it's a restriction of ByteRub multisig that you must do **strictly one transaction after the other**.
 For example you can't put away fully-signed transactions for submitting them later and already start a new one to submit that first.
 (For some such scenarious the MMS is not smart enough to prevent you from trying; see chapter *Troubleshooting* about how you can recover by deleting messages containing unprocessable transactions and forcing sync.)

 As already mentioned you can keep out your transaction data out of the `.mms` file in the form of stored message content and use the normal `transfer` command, but then it's of course your problem to send the partially signed transaction to the next signer.
 Note also that the MMS does not support cold signing; that would be another reason to directly use `transfer` instead of `mms transfer`.
 You can, however, export transaction data contained in a message with the `mms export` command.